pyrologic/pyrologjs/README.md

 You can set the global `suspended` option to `true` to temporarily stop **all** logging output without having to change the logger configuration.
 Setting it back to `false` will resume normal logging behavior.

+See below how to suspend an individual logger.

 ### Change Logger Configuration

 You can apply a new logger configuration at any time by calling `PyroLog.getInstance().applyConfiguration()` with the new logger configuration.
 In this case, the previous configuration is dropped, the new configuration is checked and parsed and all existing loggers are re-configured with the new settings.

+### Suspend An Individual Logger

+Each logger has a property called `suspended`.
+If this property is set to `true` for a particular logger using the API method `Logger.setSuspended(boolean)` then only this logger is suspended, while all other loggers operate normally.
+See above how to suspend all logger at once.

 ### Logging Level Enumeration in JavaScript